Choosing between riding the trend or protecting profits: Wolfspeed Inc. (WOLF)

 Sponsored

-Further, it is important to consider WOLF stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 6.71.WOLF’s price to book ratio for the most recent quarter was 3.61, resulting in an 2.73 price to cash per share for the period.
+Further, it is important to consider WOLF stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 6.99.WOLF’s price to book ratio for the most recent quarter was 3.76, resulting in an 2.84 price to cash per share for the period.

 How does Wolfspeed Inc. (WOLF) stock rate among analysts?
 Buy, sell, or hold?